falkr/ttm4115/pages/unit-user-requirements.md

   * See Compendium, Vision and Scope Document, p.577, 1.6

-This task kicks off your work with the semester project, but is open-ended in the sense that you will probably not come up with the final document in this session. **Write down any questions you have for the session on Friday.**
+This task kicks off your work with the semester project, but is open-ended in the sense that you will probably not come up with the final document in this session.
+You will most likely have question about this document.
+[Submit them in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=cgahCS-CZ0SluluzdZZ8BSxiepoCd7lKk70IThBWqdJUMFg3OFQzWTdBQ0RTWUUxNUpNMzhFSVVCUi4u).
+We will collect these questions, group similar ones and then answer them.

 Based on the coarse idea of the system you will describe a set of use cases in the following.

 :delivery: You don't need to deliver this document this week, as it will be part of the delivery for the semester project.
 Create a folder in your own Team channel where you store all semester project related documents.
 You can also create a private team for that, where only you can access the documents.